MadhuraBharadwaj-MSFT/azure-functions-openai-aisearch-node/README.md

 1. Run the `code .` code command to open the project in Visual Studio Code.
 1. In the command palette (F1), type `Azurite: Start`, which enables debugging without warnings.
 1. Press **Run/Debug (F5)** to run in the debugger.
 Select **Debug anyway** if prompted about local emulator not running.
 1. Send POST requests to the `ingest` and `ask` endpoints respectively using your HTTP test tool.
-If you have the [RestClient](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension installed, you can execute requests directly from the [`test.http`](./app/test.http) project file.
+If you have the [RestClient](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension installed, you can execute requests directly from the [`test.http`](./src/test.http) project file.

-## Run your app using Visual Studio

-1. Open the `AISearchSample.sln` solution file in Visual Studio.
-1. Press **Run/F5** to run in the debugger.
-Make a note of the `localhost` URL endpoints, including the port, which might not be `7071`.
-1. Open the [`test.http`](./app/test.http) project file, update the port on the `localhost` URL (if needed), and then use the built-in HTTP client to call the `ingest` and `ask` endpoints.

 ## Deploy to Azure